 1592.-BODIN, (Gia.)
 Demonomania de gli stregoni, cive Furori, et Malie de' Demoni, col mezo de gl'huomini.
 4to, splendid copy, in full morocco, extra, rich style.
-EXTREMELY RARE.
+EXTREMELY BARE.
 Printed by Aldus.
-18 00 An ALDINE in the above fine condition is al unusual circumstance, but the work has a still further claim to the notice of a bibliographer, as it contains, at the end of the table, a Catalogue of books, with their sizes and prices, which the Aldine family had licen on sale.
+18 00 An ALDINE in the above fine condition is all unusual circumstance, but the work has a still further claim to the notice of a bibliographer, as it contains, at the end of the table, a Catalogue of books, with their sizes and prices, which the Aldine family had then on sale.
 "Cet ouvrage a eu une grande vogue dans le temps." -Brunet.

 In this work the author favors and fosters superstitions, and devotes himself to the task of refuting the work of Wier-and says that all Witches, and those who have pity on them, ought to be exterminated-and that Wier's book ought to be publicly burnt.
 1592.-PERERIUS, (Ben.)
 De Magia, de observatione somniarum, et de Divinatione Astrologica.
 12mo.
 Lugduni, 1592.
-Boards, uncut; fine copy, rare......3 50 "A work replete with various and recondite information."
-1592.-NASH, (Thomas.)
+Boards, uncut; fine copy, rare.......3 50 "A work replete with various and recondite information."
+1593.-NASH, (Thomas.)
 Pierce Penilesse.
 His supplication to the Divull, describing the ouer-spreading of Vice, and the suppression of Vertue; pleasantly interlac'd with variable Delights, and pathetically intermixt with conceited Reproofes.
 London, 1592.
-Reprinted by the Shakespear Society in 1842.
+Reprinted by the Shakespear^a Society in 1842.
 1 vol., 8vo, cloth, scarce.
 7 50 Extracts from this severe satire on the reigning vices of the age will be found in Brydges' Censura Literaria.
 It is the most popular of all Nash's publications.
 "Of all the works of this learned and prolific author (the son-in-law of Melanchthon) this one has obtained the greatest success."-Brunet.
-"A work of much curious erudition, but displaying a great share of credulity."-Aikin.
+"A work of much curious erudition, but displaying a great share of credulity."--Aikin.
 1596.-LODGE, (T.) The Divel Conjured.
 Printed by Adam Islip, 1596.
 4to, black. letter, red morocco extra, gilt edges...\$7 50 This curious volume is among the rarest of Lodge's works.
 Very few perfect copies are known to exist.
 The present, though cut in the headline, is quite perfect.
 For a full account of this singular work see "Brydges Restituta."
 1597.-JAMES VIth., (King of Scotland, and 1st of England.)
 Dæmonologie, in forme of a Dialogue, divided into three bookes, in defence of the belief in witches.
-Third edition.
-1 vol., small 4to, Lond.
+Third edition, 1 vol., small 4to, Lond.
 1603.
 Calf, extra, very scarce.....
 A notice of this silly compilation of exotic tales and fancies, will be found in the Retrospective Review, v.
-90. "One advantage, however, accrued to the sovereign himself from these investigations; they disclosed to him such examples of knavery, delusion and imposture in these matters, that he is said to have heartily repented the support which he had lent to popular superstition by the publication of his Demonologia, and, in his later years, to have nearly renounced his faith in withcraft."-Aikin's James I. 1601. - DIALOGICALL DISCOURSES of Spirits and Divels, declaring their proper essence, natures, dispositions, and operations, &c.
-By John Deacon & John Walker, Preachers.
-Thick 4to.
-Lond., 1601, old calf, neat, very rare.......
-18 00 Bound up in this volume will be found-A Summarie Answere to all the material points in any of Master Darel his bookes. - 1602.-BOGUET, (Henry.)
+90. "One advantage, however, accrued to the sovereign himself from these investigations; they disclosed to him such examples of knavery, delusion and imposture in these matters, that he is said to have heartily repented the support which he had lent to popular superstition by the publication of his Daemonologia, and, in his later years, to have nearly renounced his faith in witchcraft."-Aikin's James I. Bound up in this volume will be found---A Summarie Answere to all the material points in any of Master Darel his bookes. - 1602.-BOGUET, (Henry.)
 Discours des Sorciers.
 12mo, superb copy, in Levant morocco, by Duru.
 Excessively rare.
-25 00 "Livre assez curieux, et fort rare."-Brunet.
+25 00 - "Livre assez curieux, et fort rare."-Brunet.

 "Livre abominable, plein d'une crédulité puérile, et d'une zèle féroce contre les sorciers.
-La publication de ce livre, fit bruler beaucoup de malheureux."-Dict.
+La publication de ce livre, fit bruler beaucoup de malheureux."--Dict.
 Infernal.
-Bilson maintains that Christ actually went into Hell "to destroy the divel's kingdom," &c., and opposes the Puritan doctrine, that he suffered the psins of hell in his soul on the cross.-Alger.
+Bilson maintains that Christ actually went into Hell "to destroy the divel's kingdom," &c., and opposes the Puritan doctrine, that he suffered the pains of hell in his soul on the cross.--Alger.
 "A learned treatise."-Chalmers.